Luka-Babetzki/Secure-Password-Hashing-System/README.md

 ## 🎯 Next Steps
 1. Implement password storage in a secure database.
 2. Use Argon2 for even stronger password hashing.
-3. Build a simple authentication system using Flask.
+3. Build a simple authentication system.

 ## 👨‍💻 Want to reach out?
 Feel free to message me on LinkedIn to suggest improvements! 🚀